Tacoma Dome Link Extension project updates

 Overview

-The Tacoma Dome Link Extension will add nearly 10 miles to our regional light rail system via mostly elevated tracks between Federal Way and Tacoma.
+The Tacoma Dome Link Extension will add about 8.5 miles of mostly elevated light rail tracks between Federal Way and Tacoma.
 This project includes four new light rail stations in the South Federal Way, Fife, East Tacoma/Portland Avenue and Tacoma Dome areas.

-These stations will also provide connections to other regional transit services like Sounder, Tacoma Link, ST Express, King County Metro, Pierce Transit, Intercity Transit and Amtrak.
+These stations will connect to regional transit services like Pierce Transit, King County Metro, Amtrak, and others.

-Stations will feature pickup and drop-off zones and provide convenient access for pedestrians, cyclists, and riders arriving on paratransit and other modes.
-The future South Federal Way and Fife stations will each offer approximately 500 parking spaces.
+Stations will feature pickup and drop-off zones for riders.
+They will provide convenient access for pedestrians, cyclists, and riders arriving on paratransit.

 Benefits of the TDLE